dart-lang/sdk/pkg/compiler/README.md

     The result of this phase is a kernel AST which is serialized as a `.dill` file.

-  2. **modular analysis**: Using kernel as input, compute data recording properties about each method in the program, especially around dependencies and features they may need.
-We call this "impact data" (i1).

-     When the compiler runs as a single process, this is done lazily/on-demand during the tree-shaking phase (below).
-However, this data can also be computed independently for individual methods, files, or packages in the application.
-That makes it possible to run this modularly and in parallel.

-     The result of this phase can be emitted as files containing impact data in a serialized format.

-  3. **tree-shake and create world**: Create a model to understand what parts of the code are used by an application.
+  2. **tree-shake and create world**: Create a model to understand what parts of the code are used by an application.
 This consists of:
         * creating an intermediate representation called the "K model" that wraps our kernel representation